ganskef/MoCuishle/README.md

 ## Browser Certificate

-The first execution creates a certificate `~/MoCuishle/mocuishle.pem` to install in your browsers.
-For details see [LittleProxy-mitm](https://github.com/ganskef/LittleProxy-mitm#get-it-up-and-running).
+The first execution creates a certificate `~/MoCuishle/okproxy.pem` to install in your browsers.
+For details see [okproxy-java](okproxy-java/README.md).

+* [ ] 2023-09-30 **TODO:** MoCuishle uses the formerly mocuishle.pem instead of okhttp.pem (but mocuishle.p12 contains a root certificate instead of the intermediate certificate, might not work)

 ## Install Browser Extensions